-- There were 77,486 homeless individuals who were considered chronically homeless.
-That is 14 percent of the total population of homeless individuals.
+- There were 127,768 homeless individuals with chronic patterns of homelessness.
+That is nearly 30 percent of the total population of homeless individuals.

-- Nearly 70 percent were living on the street, in a car, park or other location unfit for habitation.
+- 62 percent of chronically homeless individuals were living on the street, in a car, park, or other location not meant for human habitation.

 People experiencing chronic homelessness typically have complex and long-term health conditions, such as mental illness, substance use disorders, physical disabilities, or other medical conditions.
-Once they become homeless, it is difficult for them to get back into housing and they can experience long or repeated episodes.
+Once they become homeless — regardless of what immediately caused them to lose their housing — it is difficult for them to get back into housing and they can face long or repeated episodes of homelessness.

 Ending Chronic Homelessness

-Permanent supportive housing is a proven solution to chronic homelessness.
-Permanent supportive housing pairs a housing subsidy with case management and supportive services and has been shown to not only help people experiencing chronic homelessness to achieve long-term housing stability, but also improve their health and well-being.
-Investments in permanent supportive housing have decreased chronic homelessness by 30 percent since 2007.
-A cost effective solution, permanent supportive housing has also been shown to lower public costs associated with the use of crisis services such as shelters, hospitals, jails and prisons.
+Permanent supportive housing, which pairs a housing subsidy with case management and supportive services, is a proven solution to chronic homelessness.
+It has been shown to not only help people experiencing chronic homelessness achieve long-term housing stability, but also improve their health and well-being.
+Investments in permanent supportive housing have helped decrease the number of chronically homeless individuals by 8 percent between 2007-2019.
+Permanent supportive housing has also been shown to lower public costs associated with the use of crisis services such as shelters, hospitals, jails, and prisons.